 Where to view the sunset in Angkor Wat?

 We were advised to watch the sunset at Bakheng hill and we did.
-However, the viewpoint was massively crowded, took forever to get to the top for a view which could be possible pretty much anywhere within Angkor.
+However, the viewpoint was massively crowded, took forever to get to the top for a view which could be pretty much anywhere within Angkor.

 Post Angkor: Evening at Pub Street